pschool-in/curriculum/content/grammar/article/article-selectWord.md

 One day *a* hunter set *a* net to catch *the* birds.
 He placed grains and rice over *the* net.
 After some time *a* flock of pigeons started eating *the* grains and got caught in *the* net.
 They tried to free themselves but could not.
 Then their leader asked them to fly together up in *the* sky.
-So, they flew along with *the* net.
-They reached their friend's home which was *a* mouse.
+So, they flew along with *the* net and reached their friend's home.
+Their friend was *a* mouse.
 *The* mouse cut *the* net and freed the pigeons.
 ```

 ```
-Once upon *a* time there lived two friends.
+Once upon *a* time, there lived two friends.
 One day they were crossing *the* jungle.
-After sometime they found *a* giant bear coming towards them.
+After some time they found *a* giant bear coming towards them.
-Then, one of *the* friend quickly climbed *the* tree but *the* other friend did not know how to climb *a* tree.
+Then, one of *the* friends quickly climbed *the* tree but *the* other friend did not know how to climb *a* tree.
 So he lay on *the* ground holding his breath. *The* bear approached *the* friend and sniffed him.
-After sometime *the* bear left thinking *the* man was dead.
+After some time *the* bear left thinking *the* man was dead.
 ```